tarantool/doc/sphinx/book/modules.rst

       end
       return exports

-* Notice that Lua examples in this manual use local variables.
+* Notice that Lua examples in this manual use *local* variables.
-  Use global variables with caution, since the module's users may be unaware of them.
+  Use *global* variables with caution, since the module's users may be unaware of them.

-* For a sample of a mixed Lua/C module, see `"tarantool/http" repository at GitHub <https://github.com/tarantool/http>`_.